Activist in AOC's district blasts 'defund the police' movement: 'There are shootings every day'

 An activist in the Bronx blasted the idea of defunding the police, pointing to the nationwide spike in violent crime.

-Melody Jimenez, the Bronx-raised founder of the activist group No Voice Unheard, lambasted the left-wing push to defund the police and said unity between police officers and the communities they serve is the only true way forward.
+Melody Jimenez, the Bronx-raised founder of the organization No Voice Unheard, lambasted the left-wing push to defund the police and said unity between police officers and the communities they serve is the only true way forward.

 "There's a lot of crime happening in the Bronx.
 There are shootings every day.
 There are over two or three shootings a week in the Bronx," Jimenez said on Tuesday.
 "And we can't police ourselves.
 We need authorities to come into our communities and help us."